mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_spatiotemporal-denoising.md

 **Lab data** <br>
 We will continue working with the data from `sub-01` in `ds003030` during class time.
+Because melodic is a blind source separation process, the order of the componentns can be slightly different each time it is run on the same dataset.
+For our group work it will be easier to all have the same output, so you'll download melodic output and we'll focus on interpretation.

 **Step 1: Prepare a new derivatives directory for motion correction**
 * At the terminal, move yourself to the `func` derivatives directory: `cd ~/fmriLab/ds003030/derivatives/func/sub-01/`
+    * Download melodic derivatives folder: `wget -O melodic.tar.gz https://www.dropbox.com/s/1r3iw2wyswlr8ls/melodic.tar.gz?dl=0`
-    *
+    * Unpack: `tar -xvf melodic.tar.gz`
+    * Remove uneeded tar zip: `rm melodic.tar.gz`
+    * You now have melodic deriviatives for `sub-01`, which includes output of single-subject ICA on their flickering checkerboard bold data both with (`melodic.ica`) and without spatial smoothing (`melodic_no-smooth.ica`).
  </br>

+ **Step 2: Open melodic-derived components in fsleyes**
+    * We'll start with the spatially smoothed data (FWHM was set to 5 mm)